JhonatanRian/anonymize-data/docs/tutorials.md

-from anonymizer import MaskStr
-If you've come this far, you want to know more about the anonymizer.
+If you've made it this far then you want to know more about anonymizer_data

 ### Installation